BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab3.md

 ### D1: SSH Installation and Configuration

 1. Allow the users `ssh1`, `blueteam` and `blackteam` to ssh into the server
-1. Allow the group `wheel` to ssh into the server
 1. Allow the user `ssh2` to ssh into the server but only from `172.18.0.3`
 1. Deny the user `redteam` using ssh